 IDA use UAL (Unified Assembly Language) syntax by default which uses the same syntax for both ARM and Thumb mode.
 If necessary, legacy assembler syntax can be selected in Analysis options.

 To decode Aarch64 (ARM64) instructions the segment with instructions must be set to 64-bit.

 Processor options for ARM

 If this option is on, IDA will simplify instructions and replace them by clearer pseudo-instructions For example,

 RETDisable pointer dereferencing

-If this option is on, IDA will not use =label syntax for pointer references.
+If this option is on, IDA will not use =label syntax for loads from literal pools.
 For example,

 LDR R1, =dst ... off_0_1003C DCD dst